Davdesigner/Student-Grade-Management-System/README.md

 🚀 How to Run

 0. Download zip folder

- 1.Unzip the project folder.
+1. Unzip the project folder.

-2. Open a terminal (PowerShell or Command Prompt) in the project folder.
+3. Open a terminal (PowerShell or Command Prompt) in the project folder.

-3. Run:
+4. Run:
    ```
    dotnet run
    ```